Sofia-Marin0109/Assignments/README.md

-In this repository you will find a program that implements two algorithms: Failure function and KMP.
+In this repository you will find a program that implements two algorithms: Failure function and KMP made by **Jerónimo Echeverry and Sofía Marín**

 # Assignment 1 – Failure Function